jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 Some of the common ZScript base class types are `Actor`, as well as `Inventory` and `Weapon` that are based on `Actor`.
 Virtually all objects that can be spawned in the map are based on the `Actor` class and therefore are referred to as "actors."

-Once you have a [mod folder/archive and your base zscript file set up](Where to start.md), you can start defining some classes.
+Once you have a [mod folder/archive and your base zscript file set up](Where_to_start.md), you can start defining some classes.
 One of the easiest methods of designing classes is looking at how it's done in other mods, or just looking at the existing GZDoom classes.
 GZDoom's main file `gzdoom.pk3` that can be found in the GZDoom root folder contains all class definitions for Doom, Heretic, Hexen, Strife and Chex Quest games.
 Note that you never need to copy those classes into your code; you can just inherit from them or design your own code similarly.

 ## ZDoom Wiki and ZScript vs DECORATE

-A good resource that covers most of GZDoom's functionality, including a lot of ZScript is the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page).
+A good resource that covers most of GZDoom's functionality, including a lot of ZScript, is the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page).
 However, the wiki has existed since the dawn of ZDoom and as such describes multiple methods, including the ones that are deprecated and no longer recommended for use.
 Most importantly, a lot of the code examples described on the wiki are written not in ZScript but in [DECORATE](https://zdoom.org/wiki/DECORATE).

 DECORATE is a coding language that had been used in GZDoom before ZScript support was added.
 At the moment it's still supported in GZDoom (since GZDoom is designed for maximum backwards compatibility, so that all older projects are still playable in it), but there's no reason to use it for newer projects because ZScript is an **extension** over DECORATE.